ArizaTrizniak/tlgbotCassy/README.md

 Telegram bot - horoscope.
 Makes predictions based on zodiac sign using AI.

+To launch the bot, you will need your data for environment variables:
+OPENAI_API_KEY - this is a token for connecting to Open AI BOT_TOKEN - a token that is issued by Telegram when registering a new bot.

 Disclaimer

 This program is intended for entertainment purposes only and does not provide professional astrological consultations.